 When fate brings Belfast teacher JJ into the orbit of self-confessed “low life scum” Naoise and Liam Óg, the needle drops on a hip hop act like no other.
 Rapping in their native Irish, they lead a movement to save their mother tongue.

 Screening on Friday 23 January at GR8.
-Tickets now on sale.
+Talk with Jesse Evers and Brunzyn.